For the sixteenth year, Hamilton County is proud to be the recipient of a Digital County Award.

 The County Health Rankings project is a collaborative effort involving the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.

 The results help to demonstrate that where we live, learn, work, and play influences our health and longevity.
 Counties received summary rankings in two categories; Health Factors and Health Outcomes.
-For Indiana, Hamilton County is ranked first in both categories.
+For Indiana, Hamilton County has ranked first in both categories for several years.

 Carmel has been ranked 1st place in Money's survey for best small cities.
 Qualities listed include low unemployment, excellent schools, recreational opportunities, performing arts, and a variety of housing.

 Fishers has been ranked 12th; with reasonably priced homes, a great school system, 451 acres of parks, and many community events.